-In July 2016, I was an artist at Cambridge (UK) Sustainability Residency 2016, participating from my studio in California.
-CSRes is an artist-led project for artists working in the field of sustainability.
-The theme for 2016 was Growth and Insulation.
-Using the analogy of the endangered species, I explored current challenges to sustaining Pashmina textile tradition, including growing political, economic, environmental and aesthetic pressures, the dilution and mis-marking of the Pashmina label, and the growth of fast fashion/imitation Pashmina fabric.
+I was lucky to be part of Cambridge (UK) Sustainability Residency 2016 back when it was still active.
+CSRes is/was an artist-led project for artists working in the field of sustainability.
+The theme was Growth and Insulation.
+Using the analogy of the endangered species, I explored current challenges to sustaining Pashmina textile tradition, including growing political, economic, environmental and aesthetic pressures, the dilution and mis-marking of the real Pashmina label, and the growth of fast fashion/imitation Pashmina fabric.

 My research was shown at the residency group show Periferica at the Ruskin Gallery in Cambridge July 2016.